AkarshCLD/NodeAndMongoDB/Readme.md

 **CORS stands for Cross-Origin Resource Sharing**

-CORS is a mechanism to allow or restrict requested resources on a web server depend on where the HTTP request was initiated.
+CORS is a mechanism to allow requested resources on a web server depend on where the HTTP request was initiated.

- It is used to secure a certain web server from access by other domain like you want to connect use the backend port into your frontend port then we use the cors which is sharing the data.
+ It is used to secure a certain web server from access by other domain like you want to connect  the backend port into your frontend port then we use the cors which is sharing the data.

 like: